thankful-ai/shh/README.md

 Unlike Hashicorp Vault, shh requires no infrastructure.
 There's no server to manage and secure -- just a single file.

+> **NOTE:** This code has not been audited, and was not written by an expert
+> cryptographer.
+Caveat emptor.
+>
+> While I make every effort to follow Go stdlib's crypto examples closely and
+> research best practices, I am not an expert in the field.
+There might be
+> vulnerabilities, and some might be severe.
+Until this is audited, you should
+> treat secrets stored by shh as "better than plaintext, but not by much."
+>
+> If you have a background in cryptography and wish to help audit or provide
+> feedback, please reach out on the [mailing
+> list](mailto:~egtann/shh@lists.sr.ht).

 ## Install

 ```